 One of the most common misconceptions about data migration is that it’s a one-time event.
 The truth is that it is a continuous cycle that is repeated many times throughout the life of a project.
 To ensure a successful migration, you must first identify all of your data sources and then determine how to best migrate that data to your new system.

-This can be a daunting task, especially if you’re not sure what data you have or where it’s located.
+This can be a daunting task full of risks, especially if you’re not sure what data you have or where it’s located.

 Another common challenge during data migration is an incompatibility between the data formats of the old and new systems.
 This can occur when data is moved from one system to another that uses a different database structure or when data is imported into a new system that uses a different file format.